The Imperials: Legacy

-Classics return as The Imperials

-Returning from a restless retirement and a short-lived legal scrimmage for control of the "Imperials" name, Armond Morales, along with Imperials alumni Smith and Will, joined Robbie Hiner and Rick Evans – the group's GM and lead singer – to continue the legacy of The Imperials.
-Morales – the only still-performing original member – along with the rest of the reunited foursome, released Still Standing in 2010, their first project with Smith in 25 years.
+In 2010, Armond Morales came out of retirement and returned to the group along with Imperials alumni Smith and Will.
+They joined Robbie Hiner and Rick Evans, the group's GM and lead singer.
+Morales, the only still-performing original member, along with the rest of the reunited foursome, released the group's final album, Still Standing that same year.